-Poudre Wilderness Volunteers (PWV) is hosting seven weekends (14 days) of Trail Restoration work days this season to restore two popular trails that were devastated by the 2013 major flood.
-The dates are May 23, 24, June 6, 7, 20, 21, July 25, 26, August 22, 23, September 12, 13 and will conclude on the weekend of National Public Lands Day, September 26, 27.
+Poudre Wilderness Volunteers (PWV) is hosting five weekends (9 days) of Trail Restoration work days this season to restore two popular trails that were devastated by the 2013 major flood.
+The 2016 dates are May 28, 29, August 6, 7, 20, 21, September 3, 4 and will conclude on the weekend of National Public Lands Day, September 24.

 You (or your organization, company, civic organization or church group) are invited and encouraged to join PWV restoration efforts.
 With your help, the goal of being able to fully open these two trails for public use can be achieved.

-If you would like to help with trail restoration, please click on the green Register Online button.
+If you would like to help with trail restoration, please click on the green Register Online button and sign up for upcoming dates of your choice.
 Registering helps us finalize plans for each work day and will let us inform you of any changes due to weather.

 The Canyon Lakes District of the Arapaho Roosevelt National Forest suffered a great deal of fire damage in 2012 and damage from large scale flooding in 2013.
 Many trails were damaged; several had to be closed to the public for extended periods.
 Of the six damaged trails three have been repaired and are fully open; one has had extensive work done and is open but with a temporary section on private land; the other two trails are still closed.